matthewrstone/boltshop/guide/baseline/logon-message.md

 I like the second option as it doesn't clutter up your system with unnecessary files.
 In line 5, we are telling Bolt to read the contents of the file into the `$motd` variable.
 Then in like 44, instead of a string we are using that variable for the content.

-4. From your powershell prompt in the repo root directory, run `bolt plan run wsp::baseline::windows -t windows`.
+4. From your powershell prompt in the repo root directory, run `bolt plan run boltshop::baseline::windows -t windows`.
 Your logon message should now be changed and you can log out and back in to RDP to verify.

 ## Wrap Up

 An interesting difference here between using Bolt and Puppet is that Puppet is agent-based and have a central *puppet master* to store your code and files.
-Part of the Puppet server capabilities is file serving, so we can store our file on the server and refer to the location as `puppet:///modules/wsp/motd.txt` and it will magically find our text file.
+Part of the Puppet server capabilities is file serving, so we can store our file on the server and refer to the location as `puppet:///modules/boltshop/motd.txt` and it will magically find our text file.
 We will see examples of that later in the Puppet Enterprise section, but for now reading files out of a repo like this is the best option.